 Formation Directors have primary responsibility for the health and conduct of their Formation Group as well as the progressive formation of the students in their group.
-Formation Directors are invited into their role on an annual basis by their Student Engagement Manager but are formally appointed by the Spiritual Formation ProgramCoordinator.
+Formation Directors are invited into their role on an annual basis by their Student Engagement Manager but are formally appointed by the Spiritual Formation Program Coordinator.
+These SEMs will function as the Spiritual Formation Program Coordinators in your region